Q. How do I sign up for Group Lessons or SwimTot Lessons?

 Q. Are these the only pools you have?

 A. Yes, we teach in the SwimLabs Pools because they are warm-water pools built with benches that go all around the perimeter and have a maximum depth of 3 ½ feet.
-This means that all of our lessons, whether private or group, take place in a small space with no more than four participants in the pool.
+This means that all of our lessons, whether private or group, take place in a small space with no more than four participants each class.
 Another important feature of our pools is the bar mounted at the front of each pool, directly in the path of the current.
 The bar creates a stationary position in the pool that we use at every level of our lessons, from beginning students with fears of the water, to our competitive stroke analysis sessions.
 Like our other technique building tools, the bar allows us to isolate different swimming techniques in a controlled environment.
 We have created the 100 Stroke Club that we use to benchmark measurement for swimming in a standard 25 yard pool.

 Q. What is your cancellation policy for Private Lessons?